gyzzyang-18/George-Personal/content/authors/admin/_index.md

 ---
 Hi, I'm George!

-Currently, I am a Senior at the University of Michigan with a double major in Economics and Computer Science. hello
+Currently, I am a Senior at the University of Michigan with a double major in Economics and Computer Science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.